 Freedom of Information Exclusion Schedule

-In the event that our Tender is accepted we undertake to execute a formal contract with the [ ] embodying all of the terms and conditions contained within this offer.
-Unless and until a formal agreement is executed, this Tender together with the [ ] written acceptance shall constitute a binding Contract between us.
+In the event that our Tender is accepted we undertake to execute a formal contract with London Councils embodying all of the terms and conditions contained within this offer.
+Unless and until a formal agreement is executed, this Tender together with London Councils’ written acceptance shall constitute a binding Contract between us.

 We agree to abide by our Tender for a period of 90 days fixed from the lodgement date of tenders, and it shall be binding upon us at any time before expiration of that period.